Canal & River Trust: Management

 Executive directors manage the everyday operation of the trust and develop policy and strategy for approval by the trustees.

-Committees
+National Advisory Groups

-The trust is supported through a number of advisory committees covering a range of different areas from freight and navigation to volunteering and heritage.
+The trust is supported through a number of advisory groups covering a range of different areas from freight and navigation to volunteering and heritage.
 These groups provide advice direct to the management of the trust.

+Regions

 The trust's head office is in Ellesmere Port.
 It operates 11 local offices that deal with the general maintenance of the waterways in their area.
 These offices are based on the Waterways Partnership regions which are: